Derek Chauvin found guilty of all three charges for killing George Floyd - KTVZ

 “This case is exactly what you thought when you saw it first, when you saw that video.
 It is exactly that.
 You can believe your eyes,” prosecuting attorney Steve Schleicher said in closing arguments.
 “This wasn’t policing.
 This was murder.”

-The defense called seven witnesses of its own — but not Chauvin himself, as he invoked his Fifth Amendment right not to testify.
+The defense called seven witnesses — but not Chauvin himself, as he invoked his Fifth Amendment right not to testify.
 Defense attorney Eric Nelson argued that Chauvin’s use of force was reasonable, that he was distracted by hostile bystanders and that Floyd died of other causes.

 Tears of joy in and out of court